RenderKit/ospray/doc/compilation.md

 BUILD_OIDN_VERSION
 : determines which version of Open Image Denoise to pull down.

+BUILD_OSPRAY_MODULE_MPI
+: set to ON to build OSPRay's MPI module for data-replicated and distributed parallel rendering on multiple nodes.

 For the full set of options, run:

     ccmake [<OSPRAY_SOURCE_LOC>/scripts/superbuild]